Sam Smith announces new pronouns of 'they' and 'them'

 "Today is a good day so here goes.
 I've decided I am changing my pronouns to THEY/THEM," the 27-year-old Smith wrote on Twitter and Instagram.
 "After a lifetime of being at war with my gender I've decided to embrace myself for who I am, inside and out."

-Smith said they were excited and privileged for the support, adding that they've been "very nervous" about the announcement because they "care too much about what people think."
-Smith said they finally decided to go for it.
+Smith said they were excited and privileged for the support, adding that they've been "very nervous" about the announcement because they "care too much about what people think" but finally decided to go for it.

 "Love you all," Smith wrote on Twitter, adding they're scared "but feeling super free right now.
 Be kind."

-Smith won an Oscar in 2016 for the song "Writing's on the Wall," from the James Bond thriller "Spectre."
-They received global attention by winning a Grammy for best new artist in 2014, following up with a Grammy for record of the year in 2015 for "Stay With Me."
+The singer noted: "P.s.
+I am at no stage just yet to eloquently speak at length about what it means to be non binary but I can't wait for the day that I am.
+So for now I just want to be VISIBLE and open."

-Note: This story has been corrected throughout to reflect Sam Smith's pronouns and also corrects the year of Smith's Grammy wins.
+Smith won an Oscar in 2016 for the song "Writing's on the Wall," from the James Bond thriller "Spectre" and received global attention in 2015 by winning four Grammy Awards, including best new artist Grammy and record of the year for "Stay With Me."